 If you wish to refuse the inheritance of your parents’ timeshare, you may be able to follow this generalized guideline to ensure you won’t have to deal with your parents’ timeshare after their death.
 However, if you need further assistance or a more specialized approach, EZ Exit Now is here to help you.

-How to Get Rid of a Timeshare You Already Inherited
+How to Get Out After Inheriting a Timeshare

 To get rid of a timeshare you’ve already inherited, you may have a few options.
 You can sell the property, transfer the property or work with a timeshare cancellation company like EZ Exit Now to get out of your timeshare.